 It is allowable for Medicare Part B to be billed if the long-term care recipient is eligible for the benefit.
 Medicaid is not obligated to pay the coinsurance and deductible if the items are included in the Medicaid per diem.
 The Medicaid fiscal intermediary will automatically deny any crossover claims for diabetic supplies for long-term care recipients.

-NOTE: Refer to Section 37.7 - Medicare Prescription Drug Coverage for detailed information.
+NOTE: Refer to Section 37.5.7 - Medicare Prescription Drug Coverage for detailed information.

 Eculizumab (Soliris®)

-Pharmacy claims for eculizumab (Soliris®) require submission of a valid diagnosis code at POS for reimbursement.
-The diagnosis code must be documented on the hardcopy prescription or in the pharmacy’s electronic recordkeeping system.
-The following table lists the acceptable diagnosis codes for eculizumab (Soliris®).
+Pharmacy claims for eculizumab (Soliris®) require a diagnosis code for reimbursement.